ua-i2cat/gst-unity-bridge/Unity/readme_unity.txt

 DEBUG OUTPUT

 - Enabled: Enable to write debug output to the Unity Editor Console, LogCat on Android or gub.txt on a Standalone player.
+Does not work properly when there is more than one instance of the plugin with different Debug settings.
 - GStreamerDebugString: Comma-separated list of categories and log levels as used with the GST_DEBUG environment variable.
 Setting to '2' is normally enough.
 Leave empty to disable GStreamer debug output.